 The Mobile Millennium system represents a great potential for improving traffic state estimation and prediction in the Stockholm area and in other Swedish cities.
-However, since both the data and behavior of the drivers are somewhat different to that of the corresponding Berkeley project, the intrinsic system models require adaptation and redevelopment as well as careful validation and calibration.
+However, since the data and the behavior of the drivers are somewhat different to that of the corresponding Berkeley project, the models require adaptation and redevelopment as well as careful validation and calibration.
 Furthermore, work with the data fusion algorithms must allow for the introduction of new data sources that can improve the overall quality of traffic information.

-Highway traffic
+Highway model

 The work with the highway model is currently focused on how to fuse spatially dynamic section speeds from taxi probe vehicles with point speeds from stationary sensors.
 The Mobile Millennium project successfully managed to fuse measurements from stationary sensors with measurements from probe vehicles.
-The probe vehicles in that field test used a spatially uniform sampling technique referred to as Virtual Trip Lines and the data was fused using the Cell Transmission Model for velocity (CTM-v) to form the traffic model, and the ensemble Kalman filtering was used for assimilation [3].
-This approach will be continued in Stockholm, focusing on the types of probe vehicles that are available for data collection, i.e. the aforementioned taxis. distribution vehicles and eventually even GPS-equipped cell phones.
-Data fusion has a great potential for improving the accuracy of the travel time estimation, especially during congestion, and may also enable a reduction in the number of fixed sensors on the highway.
+[12] The probe vehicles in that field test used a spatially uniform sampling known as Virtual Trip Lines and the data was fused using the Cell Transmission Model for velocity (CTM-v) as traffic model and ensemble Kalman filtering for assimilation.
+This effort will be continued, in this case focusing on the types of probe vehicles available in Stockholm, i.e. the aforementioned taxis, distribution vehicles and eventually GPS-equipped cell phones.
+The data fusion has a great potential of improving the accuracy of the travel time estimation, especially during congestion, and possibly reduce the number of fixed sensors on the highway.

-Arterial traffic
+Arterial model

-The taxi GPS data provides useful information in relation to the prevailing traffic conditions on arterials in the Stockholm region.
-Future work includes the development of a historical database to record speeds on network links, and also the testing of different fusion algorithms for traffic estimation and prediction.
+The taxi GPS data provide useful information regarding traffic conditions on arterials in the Stockholm region.
+Future work includes the development of the historical database about speeds on links in the network and their distribution, as well as testing of different fusion algorithms for traffic estimation and prediction.